Seonida Andrews, M.Sc.Psych., Registered Psychotherapist

 Trina Martin, M.A.
 Counselling, Registered Psychotherapist

 Trina is a member of the College of Registered Psychotherapists of Ontario and of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists.
 After graduating from Queen’s University with a BAH, she pursued her passion for counselling and earned her Masters of Arts in Counselling Psychology from Yorkville University.
-Since entering the field, Trina has had the privilege of working as a crisis support worker and as a therapist with the Sexual Assault Centre Kingston, as well as working as a group counsellor at the Providence Care Personality Disorders Service.
+Since entering the field, Trina has had the privilege of working as a therapist with the Sexual Assault Centre Kingston, as well as facilitating groups at the Providence Care Personality Disorders Service.
 She has received extensive training in Trauma-Focused therapy for adult survivors of childhood abuse, including survivors of child pornography and prostitution.

 Trina offers an integrative approach to therapy, drawing from mindfulness, cognitive behavioural, dialectical behavioural, client-centered and trauma-focused modalities.
 For Trina, the therapeutic alliance is of the utmost importance and ensuring the client’s complete comfort with all aspects of the therapeutic process is her primary concern.
 She maintains the idea that every client knows themselves best, and focuses on empowering clients by providing them with a safe space in which to share their story and work towards healing in a mutually respectful and collaborative manner.